Key Generative AI Statistics and Trends for 2025 [as of May 28, 2025]

 1in 5 salespeople use AI to translate sales materials into other languages

-AI adoptin in Sales - 98% of salespeople edit AI-generated text, 87% report increased AI usage through tool integrations, and 40% say AI saves them at least one hour per week.
+AI adoption in Sales - 98% of salespeople edit AI-generated text, 87% report increased AI usage through tool integrations, and 40% say AI saves them at least one hour per week.

 The main perceived benefits of AI are time saving (80%) and improved productivity (59%)